 6. Focus on quality

-It pays to only buy camera memory cards and computer hard drives from well-known, reputable brands.
+It pays to only buy camera memory cards and computer drives (HDD or SSD) from well-known, reputable brands.
 The cost of storage has come down dramatically, so you can pick up fast and high-capacity memory cards for pretty low prices.

 7. Check your hard drive status